Founded: July 16, 1769

-Little remains of the original mission structure; today’s mission sanctuary was built in 1970, though it retains the traditional mission style.
+Little remains of the original mission structure; today’s mission church was built in 1813, and was rebuilt and restored in 1931 (though it retains the traditional mission style).

 The mission features a striking campanario, or bell wall, featuring five bells.
 The largest bell, the 1,200 pound Mater Dolorosa, was cast in 1894, using the bronze from five smaller bells sent to the mission in 1794 by the Spanish Viceroy.